The Mastiff Lab mix is a cross between the large Mastiff and the popular Labrador Retriever.

 Records of the English Mastiff in particular date back to 55 BC, to Julias Caesar’s invasion of England.

 It is likely that Mastiffs were originally bred to fight lions and other large animals in the gladiatorial arenas.
 But, they were later used as both war dogs and hunting dogs.

 The modern mastiff was not systematically bred until the 19th century when J.R.
 Thompson began producing them.

-He purchased some mastiff-type dogs from various sources and eventually created the Mastiff we know today.
+He purchased some Mastiff-type dogs from various sources and eventually created the breed we know today.